 The TA program provides funding for programs and projects defined as transportation alternatives, including on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvement activities, and environmental mitigation; recreational trail program projects; safe routes to school projects; and projects for planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways.
 Please see our TA Funding Fact Sheet for an overview of the TA funding program.

-On March 3, 2022, the MVRPC Board approved over $32.4 million for 51 STP, CRRSAA, and TA projects.
+On March 2, 2023, the MVRPC Board approved over $49.7 million for 43 STP, CMAQ, TA, and CR projects.
 Please see the detailed project award lists below.